 But you'll have to wait a while before you can take advantage of VVC.
 According to Fraunhofer Heinrich Hertz Institute HHI, which developed the codec with the likes of Intel, Huawei, Microsoft, Qualcomm and more, the CPUs required to handle this codec aren't available yet -- -- particularly those for laptops.

-The first software for encoding and decoding that supports H.266 / VVC will be available this fall.
+HHI announced the first software for encoding and decoding that supports H.266 / VVC, in September.

 This article is part of the Tom's Hardware Glossary